ropensci/roweb3/content/blog/2024-03-04-conduct2023/index.md

 1. A change to the committee.
 [Kara Woo](https://karawoo.com/) (independent community member) has stepped down from the committee after five years of service.
 We welcome [Natalia Morandeira](https://nmorandeira.netlify.app) to serve on this role.
 Committee members for 2024 are Natalia Morandeira (independent member), [Mark Padgham](/author/mark-padgham) (rOpenSci Software Research Scientist) and [Yanina Bellini Saibene](/author/yanina-bellini-saibene) (rOpenSci Community Manager).
 We are responsible for receiving, investigating, deciding, enforcing, and reporting on all reports of potential violations of our Code.

-2. No changes have been made to the text of the Code.
+2. No changes have been made to the text of the Code in English.

+3. The Spanish text of the code of conduct was review and updated with changes in the use of gender-mark words.

 With this change of committee members, this will be version 2.5, dated January 30, 2024.